 Typically comforters are made of two identical materials sewn together with a sewn-through technique in a grid format.
 It means that the stitching goes all the way through both sides of the comforter.
 This stitching creates little boxes filled with down, feather, wool, or other hypoallergenic alternative material.

 What is a quilt?

 The quilt is made of three parts, top and bottom layer with batting in the middle.
 The top layer is very decorative, traditionally an outstanding patchwork creation.
-The different pieces of the top layer sewn together in a grid or any beautiful patterns.
+The different pieces of the top layer are sewn together in a grid or any beautiful patterns.
 The inner layer can be wool, polyester, or down.
-Usually, the bottom layer is just a plain cloth without any adornment.
+Usually, the bottom layer is just plain cloth without any adornment.
 Such as a comforter quilt is also ready to use without an additional cover.

 The tradition of quilts goes far back in times; many techniques and designs were made centuries ago and are available till now.